Protecting Assets De Facto Relationships: 2 Essential Tools for Asset Protection

 Additionally, keeping detailed records of your assets and financial transactions can provide a clear picture of what you brought into the relationship, which can be invaluable during legal proceedings.

-It’s also wise to consult a legal expert to tailor these tools to your needs.
+It’s also wise to consult a de facto lawyer to tailor these tools to your needs.

 Being in a de facto relationship has implications for your assets and property.
-Courts have the authority to divide assets, including property, cars, boats, and superannuation, between separated parties.
+Courts have the authority to divide assets, including property, cars, boats, and superannuation, between separate parties.

 Therefore, taking steps and protecting your assets is prudent, even if separation seems unlikely.